 .
 Students who fail all courses (with “F” or “UW” grades) in a semester will be checked for participation and may be required to return all or a portion of the funds to the university.

-- Students who drop any or all their semester classes after the FADD
+- Students who drop any or all of their semester classes after the FADD

-willreceive"W" grades on their transcript. · Withdrawing from classes after FADD can negatively impact a student’s SAP status, potentially making them ineligible for future Federal and University Aid.
+will receive"W" grades on their transcript.
+Withdrawing from classes after FADD can negatively impact a student’s Satisfactory Academic Progress (SAP) status, potentially making them ineligible for future Federal and University Aid.